kodinkod/kg_llm/README.md

 # Knowledge Graphs in the RAG.
-GraphGAR.
+GraphGAR

 Integration of the knowledge graph and LLM.
 The knowledge graph serves as an improved replacement for unstructured data chunk stores in QA systems.